P7XCKD/NF/Notes Factory/Semister 5/BSA/qb/bsa pt 1 to do solved.md

 >
 > - **Goal Seek** is a feature needed when you know the final outcome you want and have to find the input value required to reach it.
 For example, a student can use Goal Seek to figure out the **exact mark** they need on their final exam to get a specific overall grade for the course, without having to do the math themselves.
 >
-> -   **Sensitivity Analysis**: It helps identify which variables have the biggest impact on a result.
-By analyzing this, you can focus on the most important factors and better assess risk.
->
+> -  **Data Tables**: This tool is used to see how changing one or two variables impacts a result.
+It is a key tool for performing **Sensitivity Analysis**, which helps you understand which inputs have the biggest effect on your final outcome.

 ***